oroinc/crm/src/OroCRM/Bundle/AnalyticsBundle/README.md

     - implement `RFMAwareTrait` trait : now the entity has fields to save the scores into
     - define providers for each metric of the entity to be collected and implement `RFMProviderInterface` for each provider : now you have defined the functions to collect the metrics

-- Add the providers to the service container with `orocrm_analytics.builder.rfm` tag: now they can be used by the system
+- Add the providers to the service container with `oro_analytics.builder.rfm` tag: now they can be used by the system

 As soon as `RFMAwareInterface` is implemented, the  RFM Segment Configuration section will appear in the “Edit” form of the Channel.
 Define the intervals for the scores for each of the metrics available.